-Stave: No, we dilight figuredthat one out yet.
-Bual trace actually came as the result of playing with that one.
-We had multipliers in it and one of the things people started doing very quickly was taking a multiplier, -- actually two multipliers since there were two available -- feeding a square wave into then through a couple of diodes so that one of the multipliers would see a positive voltage and then it would see nothing and the other sees just the opposite.
-If xyon Syncing that. up to vertical we found that you could put two different waveforms into two different halves of the ximx image.
-At the point which I realized that people were doing that, because at this point I hadn't actually started using my machine (my om. motto back in the old days was "I just buildximmy I dont fly em," and in fact I didn't start using them until I stopped building them.
-Other people were workingwith the thingx, John Godfrey and whoever else was around the Lab, and they discovered this: all that is is a dual trace oscilloscope.
-It's been around for years.
-All you have to do is put in a couple of swtiches in, you didn't need anything as fancy as multipliers, and that was wx it.
+Stave: No, we didnot figure that one out yet.
+Duel trace actually case as the result of playing with that one.
+We had militipliers in it and one of the things people started doing very quickly was taking a multiplier,- actually two multipliers since there were two available-feeding a square wave into them through a couple of diodes so that one of the multipliers would see a positive voltage and then it would see nothing and the other sees just the opposite.
+Engan Syncing that up to vertical we found that you could put two different waveforms into two different halves of the time image.
+At the point which I realized that people were doing that, because system part of the unit yet.
+That was the last pre-production run and then we made a run of them, a whole hunch of them, identical.

-There were three models that weren't dual trace that were built before we switched over.
-In fact that, over there in the corner, is the first dual trace unit ever built, and that had an auxilliary plug-in board, it hadn't beceome an integral system part of the unit yet.
-That was the last pre-production run and then we made a run of them, a whole bunch of them, identical.
 Jon: So those are at the Ontario College of Art?
-Steve: No, they wadxing have the last tail of the thing.
-That I think was the last machine I wilt.
-What we did over the years was raise the price add improve the quality, we mostly raised the price but we never made money on it in the old days and we figured . . . it's the old story, if you're building it for fired dollars and selling it for four dollars, you can make it up in volume.
-So what we decided we had to do was raise our price.
-So we doubled the price or something and nobody could afford it any more.
-So we built this strippeddown version and we sold one to Ontario.
-It's an interesting device because it had all . . . it had a lot of the controls similar to the older units but it didnt abve the dual trace.
+Steve: No, they kndxthe have the last tail of the thing.
+That I think was the last machine T wilt. polar could affect the my receive o we built this strippeddown version and we sold one to Ontario.
+It's an interesting defice because it had all . . . it had a lot of the controls similar to the older units but it didnt abve the dual trace.
 But it had the picture sharpness of the new ones and it had the intensity control of the new ones and it had a few . . .
-Later on we discovered a couple of circuits that were usable to . . .
-One of the problems is burning the tubes, we have several circuits that((something like "tried to)) compensate for intensity were like crowbar circuits that just crashed off when it got would have where it should do that.
+Later on we discovered a couble of circuits that were usable to . .
+One of the problems is burning the tubes, we have several circuits that ((something like "tried to)) compensate for intensity were like crowbar circuits that just crashed off when it got would have where it should do that.
 So the Ontario one has/that and it had a few other things.
 But that was very recent.
 I'm trying to think of the details on that one.
-I think there were new boards made up for that one two too.
+I think there were new boards